 The legacy of this generation lives on today through the many blue plaques that can be found here, including one unveiled this November at the former home of Milein Cosman and Hans Keller at 50, Willow Road and through buildings now open to the public like the Lawn Road Flats and Ernö Goldfinger’s house at 2 Willow Road.

-Art Aiding Politics: Hampstead in the 1930s and 40s at Burgh House and Hampstead Museum until 29 March 2020, examines the response of some of Hampstead’s most creative residents to the tumultuous political events of the mid-twentieth century, from the Spanish Civil War to the rise of the Nazi party and the outbreak of the Second World War and beyond.
+Art Aiding Politics: Hampstead in the 1930s and 40s at Burgh House and Hampstead Museum examined the response of some of Hampstead’s most creative residents to the tumultuous political events of the mid-twentieth century, from the Spanish Civil War to the rise of the Nazi party and the outbreak of the Second World War and beyond.

-John Heartfield, the passionately anti-fascist German visual artist who pioneered the use of photomontage as a political weapon and who spent the years 1938-50 in the UK, is celebrated in John Heartfield: One Man’s War at Four Corners Gallery, Bethnal Green, east London until 1 February.
+John Heartfield, the passionately anti-fascist German visual artist who pioneered the use of photomontage as a political weapon and who spent the years 1938-50 in the UK, was celebrated in John Heartfield: One Man’s War at Four Corners Gallery, Bethnal Green, east London at the beginning of the year.

-Beyond Bauhaus: Modernism in Britain 1933-66 at the Royal Institute of British Architects, which runs until 1 February 2020 includes a significant amount of material relating to Hampstead.
-Concurrent with this, László Moholy-Nagy in Britain: Between the New Vison and the New Bauhaus throws new light on this Bauhaus Master’s activities while living in London between 1937 and 1939.
+Beyond Bauhaus: Modernism in Britain 1933-66 at the Royal Institute of British Architects, included a significant amount of material relating to Hampstead.
+Concurrent with this, László Moholy-Nagy in Britain: Between the New Vison and the New Bauhaus threw new light on this Bauhaus Master’s activities while living in London between 1937 and 1939.

 The Tate Archive Gallery has recently been re-named the Marie-Louise von Motesiczky Archive Gallery in recognition of a generous donation from the trust set up in her name.
-A unique display of over 350 items, drawing on the personal papers of this émigré painter, who lived in Hampstead for many years, is on display until spring 2020.
+A unique display of over 350 items, drawing on the personal papers of this émigré painter, who lived in Hampstead for many years, was on display throughout the festival.

-On 15 March 2020, a unique event entitled An Insistence on Freedom will be held in Austrian-born sculptor Siegfried Charoux’s former studio in Hampstead Garden Suburb, which has only rarely been opened to the public since his death in 1967.
-The current owners and custodians of the studio will share the story of their discovery of the building and its history; while Dr Melanie Veasey will give an illustrated talk about Charoux’s life and work.
+A unique event entitled An Insistence on Freedom will be held in Austrian-born sculptor Siegfried Charoux’s former studio in Hampstead Garden Suburb later this year (event rescheduled due to the coronavirus situation).
+The studio has rarely been opened to the public since his death in 1967.
+The current owners and custodians of the studio will share the story of their discovery of the building and its history; while Dr Melanie Veasey and Gregor-Anatol Bockstefl, custodian of the Siegfried Charoux Estate at the Langenzersdorf Museum in Austria, will talk about Charoux’s life and work.

-And throughout the run of the festival and beyond there are a number of walking tours that give participants a chance to explore the rich cultural history of this fascinating area of London.
-On 27 May 2020, for example, Monica Bohm-Duchen, the festival’s initiator and Creative Director, will be leading a study day on the subject of Hampstead in the 1930s for Martin Randall Travel.
+And throughout the run of the festival there were a number of walking tours that gave participants a chance to explore the rich cultural history of this fascinating area of London.
+More tours will be held at a later date.

 Further reading and viewing: